 Fig. 22.
 Quasi burst caused by a nearby electric train (SOB).
-Antenna = log-per, linearly polarized.
+Antenna = log-per, linearly polarized. wheels to the rails.
+This burst doesn't show any periodic structure.

 3.8.
-Lawn cutter 'Necklace' burst

-The 'necklace'-burst is not a burst at all, it just looks like a regular pulsating solar burst.
+Lawn cutter 'Necklace' burst The 'necklace'-burst is not a burst at all, it just looks like a regular pulsating solar burst.
 In fact it's complete man-made by quasi-periodic interruptions of an electric current.
-Possible source are lawn cutter, electric drill, motor cycle etc.

-3.9.
-Aeronautical radio-navigation beacon 79 MHz

-The range 70-80 MHz is mainly reserved for radionavigation for air-traffic, see figure 24.
+Possible source are lawn cutter, electric drill, motor cycle etc. 3.9.
+Aeronautical radio-navigation beacon 79 MHz The range 70-80 MHz is mainly reserved for radionavigation for air-traffic, see figure 24.
 Very often these signals produce cross-modulation in low-noise/high gain pre-amplifiers.